stride3d/stride-docs/en/contributors/website/content.md

 - Not including an image in the front matter will use the default image
 - Including an image in the front matter will override the default image.
 The size of the image should be minimum **1200 x 600px** e.g. `image: /images/blog/2023-04/new-home-page.webp`
 - External image URL e.g. `image: https://i.imgur.com/7GVEiSR.jpg`
-- If you are looking for Stride specific logo's or icons, have a look at the [Figma](figma.md) options.
+- If you are looking for Stride specific logo's or icons, have a look at the [Figma](figma.md) options

 ### Post Content